aershov24/FSC_Candidates_Test/README.md

 * onlineinterviewquestions.com
 * etc...

-💡 **Hint**: Don't blindly copy all answers from one source for one topic.
-Try to find at least 2-3 source of information for the question and choose the best explanation.
+💡 **Hint**: Don't blindly copy all answers from one source for the same topic.
+Try to find at least 2-3 source of the information and choose the best explanation **you like most**.

 💡**Hint**: Search Github for Machine Learning interview questions repos that other people did.
 Usually they  already formatted as Markdown and can get you great amount of QAS for the topic